-Locke is a drop-in Keycloak distribution that moves the realm, user, and authorization caches off embedded Infinispan onto Redis.
+Locke is a drop-in Keycloak distribution that runs Keycloak's caching on Redis instead of an embedded JGroups cluster.
 Same admin console, same database, one switch (KC_CACHE=redis).

 What is Locke